-- Save the machine state: With this option, VirtualBox "freezes" the virtual machine by completely saving its state to your local disk.
+• Save the machine state: With this option, VirtualBox "freezes" the virtual machine by completely saving its state to your local disk.
 When you later resume the VM (by again clicking the "Start" button in the VirtualBox main window), you will find that the VM continues exactly where it was left off.
-All your programs will still be open, and your computer resumes operation. - Saving the state of a virtual machine is thus similar to suspending a laptop computer (e.g. by closing its lid). - Power off the machine: With this option, VirtualBox also stops running the virtual machine, but without saving its state.
+All your programs will still be open, and your computer resumes operation.

+Saving the state of a virtual machine is thus similar to suspending a laptop computer (e.g. by closing its lid).